Graph-augmented Learning to Rank for Querying Large-scale Knowledge Graph: Experiments

 \subsection{Experimental Settings}

 Our proposed model are implemented by MatchZoo-py \cite{Guo:2019:MLP:3331184.3331403} and Graph4NLP \cite{wu2021graph}.
 We use Adam \cite{kingma2014adam} optimization with an initial learning rate 0.0005.
 The batch size is 64 for CWQ and is 50 for WebQSP.
-Word embeddings are initialized with 300-dimensional pretrained GloVe \cite{pennington2014glove} embeddings\footnote{http://nlp.stanford.edu/data/glove.840B.300d.zip}.
+Word embeddings are initialized with 300-dimensional pretrained GloVe \cite{pennington2014glove} embeddings .
 BiGGNN encoder is stacked to 2-layer.
 Early stopping is introduced during the training phase and the validation set is evaluated every epoch.
 All models use cosine similarity as ranking score function.
 All experiments are run on Tesla V100.